What Is a Self-Powering Diesel Heater?

 Safety Reminder

 Diesel exhaust must always be routed outdoors.
-Never allow exhaust gas to enter a tent, RV, cabin, vehicle, boat, or any occupied space.
-Carbon monoxide can be dangerous and may be odorless and colorless.
+Never allow exhaust gas to enter a tent, RV, cabin, vehicle, boat, garage, shelter, sleeping area, or any occupied space.
+Carbon monoxide can be dangerous because it may be odorless and colorless.

 What does self-powering diesel heater mean?